zentrification/french-breakfast/README.md

 # French Breakfast

-An opinionated application template for rails 3.2
+An opinionated application template for rails 3.2 (I love the french, seriously)

 ### Coffee + Skim